4d/docs/docs/API/collectionClass.md

 The optional *propertyPath* parameter allows you to count values inside a collection of objects: pass in *propertyPath* the path of the property whose values you want to count.

->This method does not modify the original collection.
+>This function does not modify the original collection.

 #### Example 1